vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 }
 ```

 So you can see that we are injecting some date parsing function into our service.
 Then we use it to parse date on each received post.
-As `postsMapper` used `PostsService` method inside it need to have the same context.
+As `postsMapper` used `PostsService` method inside it needs to have the same context.
 Instead, bind context in the constructor we simply pass `this` as the last argument.
-Here is the full list of `Array` methods that have possibility to pass context as the last argument:
+Here is the full list of `Array` methods that can pass context as the last argument:

 - every
 - filter